 In our first week we explored our new classroom.
 We had fun trying out all the different toys and activities.

 Welcome back!
-We hope that you have had a wonderful half term holiday and are feeling refreshed and ready for all the fun we have planned for the new school year!
+We hope that you have had a wonderful Summer holiday and are feeling refreshed and ready for all the fun we have planned for the new school year!

-Below you will find many images and pieces of information about what our lovely Marigold Nursery have been up to so far this academic year.
-They have been very busy 3 and 4 year olds who we are ever so proud of .
+Below you will find many images and pieces of information about what our lovely Marigold Nursery children get up to!
+We have a group of very busy 3 and 4 year olds Of whom we are very proud.